bakermat/TA-strava-for-splunk/README.md

 Version 3.0.0 introduces the ability to download activity streams from Strava, which contains all your sensor data (e.g. heart rate, cadence, coordinates, distance, altitude, power and others) for your activities.

 ### Getting FTP & weight into a lookup table
-By default the strava_athlete lookup table will be populated with athlete ID, firstname and lastname.
+The TA will populate a lookup table named `strava_athlete` with athlete ID, firstname and lastname.
 If you don't care about FTP or weight, no action is required.
-If you do want to get FTP and weight, Strava requires additional security permissions (profile:read_all) so you will have to get a new access token if you're upgrading from pre-2.6.0 to 2.6.0.
+If you do want to get FTP and weight, Strava requires additional security permissions (`profile:read_all`) so you will have to get a new access token if you're upgrading from pre-2.6.0 to 2.6.0.
 Follow step 2 in the detailed instructions, delete your current input and create a new input with a different name and the updated access code.
 Make sure to put in a starting time that's after your last activity in Splunk to avoid ingesting older activities.

 ### Troubleshooting
 - Logs are in `$SPLUNK_HOME/var/log/splunk/ta_strava_for_splunk_strava_api.log`.